DavidM-Fox/avapi/README.md

 ---
 ## Cryptocurrency Information and Historical Pricing Data

-Avapi also provides a simple interface for accessing historical pricing data for a cryptocurrency of interest.
+Avapi also provides a simple interface for accessing general information and historical pricing data for a cryptocurrency of interest.
 For the following examples, we will explore the available functions of the `avapi::Crypto` class with Bitcoin (“BTC”).
 With the `symbol` “BTC” and our Alpha Vantage API `key`, lets create a new `Crypto` object.
 Note: The `key` can be saved to a text file and then read with a provided helper function.

 ```C++